bcgov-nr/action-test-and-analyse/README.md

 # Example, Matrix / Multiple Directories with Sonar Cloud

 Unit test and analyze projects in multiple directories in parallel.
-This time `repository` and `sonar_comment_token` are provided.
+This time `repository` and `branch` are provided.
 Please note how secrets must be passed in to composite Actions using the secrets[matrix.variable] syntax.

 ```yaml
 jobs: